Park Heights Church – Commercial Project

 If our name is on the job, I want it to be our work.

 Spokane Roofing Company’s state-of-the-art equipment was critical to the success of the Park Heights project.
 A steeply-pitched roof with sharp angles provides both safety and application challenges, and Sitton holds daily on-site safety meetings with his roofers to assure that the job’s not only being well, but safely.
 At Park Heights, wind was an issue – there is rarely a calm day on the Palouse, and the church is located at the intersection of Freya and the Palouse Highway.

-Materials for the job came from two local suppliers, MacArthur Co. – Spokane Valley and Allied Building Products – Spokane Branch.
+Materials for the job came from two local suppliers, MacArthur Co. – Spokane Valley and Allied Building Products – Spokane Branch (now Beacon Roofing Supply).
 Sitton used Chateau Green Owens-Corning TruDefinition® Duration® roof shingles for the roof.
 Park Heights Church also got a new cupola in the process.
 Spokane Roofing had to remove the old one, frame in that section, then build and install a replacement cupola using a mobile construction crane.

 Care for the existing structure is also important to Sitton.
 At Park Heights, ladder standoffs were used to protect rain gutters.
 The company protects landscaping as much as possible, even utilizing large magnets at the end of each day, to pick up stray nails and other metal objects.
 Anything roofers disrupt during a job, they restore before the end of it.

 Our policy is to follow professional procedures from the beginning of a project until it’s completed, Sitton said.